Bridging the Interpersonal Gap

 Step Four: Person 2 receives those words and must decode them based on their unique lived experience.

 Step Five: Person 2 is impacted by the words of Person 1, but that impact is private and unknowable to Person 1, unless communicated by Person 2. .

 Step Six: Lather, rinse, repeat.

 When communication must happen across languages, the unique skill set of an interpreter is required.
-In order to facilitate effective communication, an interpreter must not only break down the language barrier, but also overcome the cultural divide and bridge the interpersonal gap.
+To facilitate effective communication, an interpreter must not only break down the language barrier but also overcome the cultural divide and bridge the interpersonal gap.

 Bridging the Interpersonal Gap

-“Gringos aren’t made for this heat,” I joked with Feliciano, my host dad, not sure if I was talking about myself or the engineers.
+“Gringos aren’t made for this heat,” I joked with Feliciano, my host dad, unsure if I was talking about myself or the engineers.
 I grabbed a shovel and jumped into the scrum: scrape, grunt, “Ow!”
-Physical labor is a language all its own, and I needed a lot more practice.
+Physical labor is a language, and I needed a lot more practice.
 Feliciano and the others would always be stronger than me, faster than me.
 I couldn’t keep up.
 And yet, I didn’t belong with the engineers either.
 They had a clearly defined role.
 They designed the bridge.
 They knew the plans and dimensions, the math.
 They had all the answers.
 But what was my role?
 I was between two worlds, with one foot in each culture – or maybe just a toe.

-The role of the interpreter is to bring these two worlds together in mutual understanding.
+The interpreter’s role is to bring these two worlds together in mutual understanding.
 With effective cross-cultural communication, we can knock down barriers and build bridges, both literally and figuratively, connecting people from different cultures and creating a global community.

 Written by Cullen Heater